datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-What happens if we want to update the view?
-Let's change Daniel's city to 'Montreal' and his major name to 'English'.
-In the view, the 'City' column comes from the 'Student' table and 'MajorName' column comes from the 'Major' table.
+Let's change Daniel's city to 'Montreal' and his major name to 'English' in the view.
 Like the INSERT statement, the update statement is going to affect two underlying tables.
 If I run the query, I will get the same error.

 ---